opensearch-project/documentation-website/_api-reference/profile.md

 # Profile

 The Profile API provides timing information about the execution of individual components of a search request.
-Using the Profile API, you can debug slow requests and understand how to improve their performance.The Profile API does not measure the following:
+Using the Profile API, you can debug slow requests and understand how to improve their performance.
+The Profile API does not measure the following:

 - Network latency
 - Time spent in the search fetch phase